apache/celix/documents/cmake_commands/README.md

 - LEVEL: The run level for the added bundles.
 Default is 3.
 - INSTALL: If this option is present, the bundles will only be installed instead of the default install and start.
   The bundles will be installed after all bundle in LEVEL 0..6 are installed and started.
+- COPY: If this option is present, the bundles will be copied to the container build dir.
+This option overrides the NO_COPY option used in the add_celix_container call.
+- NO_COPY: If this option is present, the install/start bundles will be configured using a absolute path to the bundle.
+This option overrides optional NO_COPY option used in the add_celix_container call.

 ## celix_container_embedded_bundles
 Embed a selection of bundles to the Celix container.